lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 - generalized Luau iteration
 - no `pairs()` or `ipairs()`
 - strong Luau typing
+- explicit types on all directly typeable declarations
+- strictly typed tables
+- `any` disallowed unless functionality genuinely requires it
+- unions and intersections used only with immediately clear justification
 - **Attributes** for lightweight Instance metadata
 - **Script-created runtime infrastructure**, including networking objects, runtime folders, bindables, and UI
 - **Lily-owned packages** only